mircealungu/Zeeguu-Browser/architecture.md

 inject/js/content_script.js

-loadState prepares two situations. when in zeeguu dictionary frame then there is a message send of "contribute" when in any other frame the message send is "translate"... this seems to prepare a global state elsewhere
+loadState prepares two situations. when in zeeguu dictionary frame then there is a message send of "UPDATE_TRANSLATION_FROM_SELECTION" when in any other frame the message send is "translate"... this seems to prepare a global state elsewhere